kernel-community/kernel/docs/module-5/incentives.md

 ---
 title: Incentives
 description: Economic code on a shared ledger can be used to program crowds.
-Here we begin the exploration of what kinds of programs we should think about writing anf why.
+Here we begin the exploration of what kinds of programs we should think about writing and why.
+image: /assets/shares/incentives.png
 ---

 # Incentives